swlaschin/fsharpforfunandprofit.com/_posts/2012-04-20-correctness-exhaustive-pattern-matching.md

 }
 {% endhighlight %}

 This code will compile, but there is an obvious bug!
-The compiler couldn't see it — can you?
+The compiler couldn't see it -- can you?
 If you can, and you fixed it, would it stay fixed if I added another `State` to the list?

-Here’s the F# equivalent:
+Here's the F# equivalent:

 {% highlight fsharp %}
 type State = New | Draft | Published | Inactive | Discontinued